GoogleCloudPlatform/cloud-hackathons/README.md

 ## Networking
 - Coming soon...

-# How to Host gHacks

-Would you like to host a gHack for your organization?
-The gHack format and content has been designed for hosting a hack with groups of 5 to 50 people.
-We welcome anyone to use the content here to host their own gHacks event!

-See our complete guide on [How To Host a gHack](./faq/howto-host-hack.md).

-# How to Author gHacks

-What makes a good hack?
-We have a guide that helps answer that question!

-Hacks can focus on a single technology or focus on a solution scenario that features multiple technologies working together to solve a business problem.

-Read our [gHacks Author's Guide](./faq/howto-author-hack.md) for details on how to author a hack.
-The author's guide contains a set of markdown template files that help you quickly create new hack content that is consistent with the gHack format.

-Would you like to contribute to gHacks?
-We welcome new hacks and updates to existing hacks.
-Please reach out to ginof@ and meken@.

 # [License](./LICENSE)
 This repository is licensed under Apache2 license.
 More info can be found [here](./LICENSE).